rackerlabs/docs-offerings/docs/general-api-info/paginated-collections.rst

 100 items at a time.
 If a request supplies no limit or one that exceeds the configured  default limit, the default limit is used instead.

+The single exception is the get products method, which enables you to set the limit to a value of ``infinite``.
+This value returns all of the products that are associated with an ``offeringId``.

-This behavior is called *pagination*.
+The limit behavior for all other retrieve operations is called *pagination*.
 Pagination gives you the ability to limit the size of the returned data and to retrieve a specified subset of a large data set.
-Pagination has two key concepts: limit and marker.
+Pagination has two key
+concepts: limit and marker.

 * *Limit* is the restriction on the maximum number of items for that type that can be returned.